 Jones recounted a conversation with an eleven-year-old student who had been excited to join the local drill team, but decided not to try out.
 The girl’s reason?
 “My mom has applied to so many jobs and she doesn’t get any.
 I’m not going to get it either.”
 Jones said she wished it was as simple as ‘just get up and get a job,’ as the Hutsells demand.
 But hopelessness is infectious, and dreams shrivel quickly.
 She said children in the projects don’t have the “drive that I can get out there and be somebody” because they are confronted with barriers, not opportunities.

 From the back doors of their homes on Thorpe Drive in Hamden, residents can walk six steps and touch the fence.
 Harvey Massey, 73, and his wife Miriam, 72, white residents of Thorpe, opened the first door I knocked on.
-They spoke to me through their screen door, but knew what I wanted.
-“I’ve been broken into four times and robbed twice,” Harvey said immediately, as if reading a script all of Hamden knew.
-He said the crimes took place in the 70s.
+They spoke to me through their screen door.
+“I’ve been broken into four times and robbed twice,” Harvey said immediately, explaining that the crimes took place in the 70s.

 “It’s not like we’re all white, but we’ve all worked for what we have,” he said when I asked what distinguished people in Hamden from people in the projects.
 “We deserve security, we deserve the comfort of being in our homes without someone breaking in.”
 Harvey told me he grew up in the Brookside projects and didn’t want to let that way of life into Hamden.

-I was confronted with the same attitude that appeared in the Hutsells’ dining room, but this time I didn’t have to go searching for its troubling undercurrents.
-“I felt like I was raped,” Miriam blurted, unprompted, referring to the break-ins.
+I was confronted with the same attitude that appeared in the Hutsells’ dining room.
+“I felt like I was raped,” Miriam said, referring to the break-ins.
 “I felt absolutely violated.”
-Her words were charged with a disgust that signaled something uglier than the considerable distress a robbery might provoke.
-Robbery became rape, a personal violation, perpetrated not just by any criminal but by an Other whom she hated.
+Her words were charged with a disgust that signaled something scarier than the considerable distress a robbery might provoke.
+Robbery became rape, a personal violation, perpetrated not just by any criminal but by an Other.

-“It’s a pig pen,” Miriam said later of Ribicoff, unprompted again, seeming repulsed.
+“It’s a pig pen,” Miriam said later of Ribicoff.
 “It’s dirty.”
 But Ribicoff wasn’t a pig pen until it was fenced in.
 And it didn’t become “dirty,” a stain on the clean suburbs, until neighbors like Miriam called it a pig pen.
 The fence helped people in Hamden weaponize their words, turning the projects into a pen and making the projects’ residents dirty.